Leong Mun Yee

+Career

+Diving career

 She was originally a swimmer but switched to diving at the age of 10 as part of Malaysia's programme to prepare a diving team for the 1998 Commonwealth Games.
 Leong announced her retirement on 5 January 2022.

+Post-retirement career

+Leong opened a diving academy, "DLMY x DSA" at the National Aquatics Centre in Bukit Jalil on 8 April 2023.
+She hopes to produce Olympic champions in the future.

+Personal life

 She graduated from Universiti Putra Malaysia with a Bachelor of Communication in 2017 and a Master of Corporate Communication in 2022.

+She got married in mid 2022 and gave birth to her first son named Lucas Jia Kiang in May 2023 at a medical centre in Subang.